 - Buy an over-the-door shoe organizer: Shoes can take up a lot of room in the closet, so this is a convenient way to get them off the floor and into their individual pockets.
 Don’t have a lot of shoes?
 You can put other items in these organizers such as tights or rolled-up T-shirts too.

 - Add baskets: Multi-purpose cloth bins and baskets are a great way to keep your closet organized.
 You can store them up high on that wire shelf or find some stackable ones.
 Make sure you label the baskets so that you don’t forget what’s in there!

 Rental Property Management Dallas: The Food Pantry Solution

 It can be frustrating having a beautiful open kitchen with no pantry to store your food in.
-Cabinet space goes quick, housing cups, bowls, plates, pans, and Tupperware.
+Cabinet space goes quick, housing cups, bowls, plates, pans, and plastic containers.
 So, if you can’t store food in the cabinets and you don’t have a pantry, where does it go?

 - Add shelves: This might be a good time to talk to your landlord and see how they feel about you installing a few shelves.
 Once you put a few shelves in or near the kitchen area, you can store your food in stackable bins to create even more storage space.
 Who knows?
 Your landlord might even like the idea so much they’ll offer to put it in themselves.

 - Buy a freestanding shelf unit: You can purchase these at most home improvement stores.
 This is a great item to have that can go in the kitchen or dining room or the garage.
 It doesn’t take up a lot of room, and you can get one with wheels if you want to move it around.
 Let’s be real.
 Property management DFW closet solutions don’t have to be complicated.